-- disputes relating to resource use restrictions that may arise between or among affected communities, and - grievances that may arise from members of communities who are dissatisfied with the project activities, or actual implementation of the project.
+- violation of project policies, guidelines, or procedures, abuse or any misbehavior/misconduct [including sexual exploitation and abuse/sexual harassment (SEA/SH)]1 in the workplace), - disputes relating to resource use restrictions that may arise between or among affected communities, and - grievances that may arise from members of communities who are dissatisfied with the project activities, or actual implementation of the project.

-The GM will establish clearly defined timelines for acknowledgment, update, and final feedback to the complainant.
+The GRM will establish clearly defined timelines for acknowledgment, update, and final feedback to the complainant.
 These timelines will be disseminated widely to Project stakeholders.